ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 - **Buying time**.
 When one of the parties know that it will stay silent for a while, a natural reaction is to notify the other party in advance by saying something like "Hold on...", "Wait a second...", "Let me check..." and so on.
 This message has the benefit of preventing the "pinging" behavior we've seen before and can be very useful for voice bots that may need to carry on background work during the conversation, such as looking up information.

 - **Audible clues**.
-Not everything can be transcribed by a speech-to-text model, but audio carries a lot of nuance that is oten used by humans to communicate.
+Not everything can be transcribed by a speech-to-text model, but audio carries a lot of nuance that is often used by humans to communicate.
 A simple example is pitch: humans can often tell if they're talking to a child, a woman or a man by the pitch of their voice, but STT engines don't transcribe that information.
 So if a child picks up the phone when your bot asks for their mother or father, the model won't pick up the obvious audible clue and assume it is talking to the right person.
 Similar considerations should be made for tone (to detect mood, sarcasm, etc) or other sounds like laughter, sobs, and more

 ## Real conversation flows are not predictable